 The System of Rice Intensification (SRI) or Alternative Wetting and Drying (AWD) are reducing emissions in rice production by changing the management of plants and inputs, i.e. soil, water and nutrients.
 The main components are healthy plant establishment, reduced plant density, improved soil conditions through enrichment with organic matter and reduced and controlled water application.
-SRI proves to emit up to 22% less methane than conventional paddy rice production (Dill et al. 2013, Nguyen et al. 2008).
+SRI proves to emit up to 22% less methane than conventional paddy rice production (Choi et al. 2014, Dill et al. 2013, Gathorne-Hardy et al. 2013).